XAI (Explainable AI)

 plt.show()

-And the following image will be shown:
+The following image will be displayed:

-Plot Features Importance
+Plot Feature Importance